nvidia-holoscan/holoscan-sdk/docs/inference.md

       - TensorRT backend expects input models to be in `tensorrt engine file` format or `onnx` format.
         - if models are in `tensorrt engine file` format, parameter `is_engine_path` must be set to `true`.
         - if models are in `onnx` format, it will be automatically converted into `tensorrt engine file` by the Holoscan inference module.
+      - TensorRT is the recommended backend for ONNX models when GPU inference is desired.
     - Torch:
       - CUDA and CPU based inference supported both on x86_64 and aarch64.
       - End-to-end CUDA-based data buffer parameters supported. `input_on_cuda`, `output_on_cuda` and `transmit_on_cuda` will all be true for end-to-end CUDA-based data movement.